ROCm/amdgpu-docs/docs/conceptual/iommu.rst

       The IOMMU is enabled in remapping mode.
 Each device gets its own I/O virtual address space.
 All devices on Linux register their DMA addressing capabilities, and the kernel will ensure that any address space mapped for DMA is mapped within the device's DMA addressing limits.
 Only address space explicitly mapped by the devices will be mapped into virtual address space.
 Attempts to access an unmapped page will generate an IOMMU page fault.
   * - Passthrough
     - ``iommu=pt``
-    - Recommended for AMD Instinct Accelerators and for AMD Radeon GPUs that don't need peer-to-peer DMA.
+    - Recommended for AMD Instinct GPUs and for AMD Radeon GPUs that don't need peer-to-peer DMA.

       Interrupt remapping is enabled but I/O remapping is disabled.
 The entire platform shares a common platform address space for system memory and MMIO spaces, ensuring compatibility with drivers from external vendors, while still supporting CPUs with a large number of cores.
   * - Disabled